 - Inmates who test positive are placed in a medical isolation dorm until they have two, consecutive negative test results and no symptoms.

-- All sex offenders/predators will continue to respond to the Jail for registration/re-registration.
-They will need to bring a cell phone and photo identification.
+- All sex offenders/predators will continue to respond to the Jail for registration/re-registration Monday through Friday from 8 a.m. to 4 p.m.

 Status of COVID-19 in the St. Lucie County Jail

 (11/18/2020) - New information in bold.

 - All inmates who tested positive are currently isolated, in good health and are reportedly experiencing no symptoms.